radiospiel/pipe2me/README.md

 **Note:** There are also `rake stop` and `rake restart` commands.

+## Updating a server

+To update the server, change into the server directory and

+    # stop the server
+    rake stop

+    # pull and merge the new software version
+    git pull

+    # install dependencies and migrate database, if needed.
+    bundle install

+    # start the server again
+    rake start

 ## Running tests

 The server comes with tests of its own.
 To run tests, you must, of course configure